 St. Lo serves as home base for the next three nights.
 Centrally located for all the D-Day sites.
 The town itself was nearly destroyed in WWII — 95% of it was leveled during the Battle of Normandy.
 Known as "The Capital of Ruins."

-- House in Saint-Georges-Montcocq — Host: Emmanuelle
+- House in Saint-Georges-Montcocq — Airbnb host

 - 1 Le Crqin la Capelle, Saint-Georges-Montcocq, Normandie 50000 (near St. Lô)